What Are Assertive Pro-forms?

 ✓ Sally met

-By using 'somebody' we mean that we know for a fact that Sally met a person, because the sentence is in past tense.
-So we are sure it happened.
-That's why we used assertive forms.
+Use of 'somebody' shows that we know for a fact that Sally met a person.
+We are sure it happened, so we use an assertive forms.

 ✗ Sally met

-But this sentence doesn't sound right.
-Because we know the past tense means the event happened and we are assertive Sally met someone.
-Therefore using a non-assertive words is wrong.
+This sentence doesn't sound right.
+Use of past tense shows the event happened and we are assertive Sally met someone.
+Therefore using a non-assertive form is incorrect.

 Take a look at another set of examples: